 How to Create Your Own Mythological Creature

-Do you search for leprechauns under toadstools and fairy footprints on leaves?
-If you look for evidence of magic in everyday life,...
+Some people have a whimsical imagination, always searching for leprechauns under toadstools and fairy footprints on leaves.
+If you look for evidence...

 How to Make 3D Shapes Out of Paper